terrylinooo/githuber-md/README.md

 * WordPress version > 4.7
 * Tested up to 5.0.2

+## Installation

+1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+    - Search `Githuber` through plugins screen you will find this plugin.
+    - Download  from official WordPress plugin page: https://wordpress.org/plugins/wp-githuber-md/
+    - Download form GitHub repository releases page: https://github.com/terrylinooo/githuber-md/releases
+2. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Go to the `WP Githuber MD` menu in Plugins and set your Markdown options.

 ## Suggestions

 The better situation to use this plugin is you just started a new blog.